fralewsmi/cape-allocator/README.md

 docker run -p 8000:8000 -e FRED_API_KEY=... cape-allocator
 ```

-### AWS Lambda Deployment
+### AWS Lambda deployment

-This API is Lambda-ready via the `Mangum` handler in `api/main.py` and the
-Serverless Framework config in `serverless.yml`.
-Deployment is handled by
+The API deploys to Lambda via the `Mangum` handler in `api/main.py` and the Serverless Framework config in `serverless.yml`.
+GitHub Actions handles deployment automatically.
-GitHub Actions.

-Pushes to `main` deploy the Lambda after linting, type checking, and tests pass.
-You can also trigger a manual deploy from the GitHub Actions UI with a custom
-stage or region.
+Pushes to `main` deploy the Lambda after lint, type check, and tests pass.
+You can also trigger a manual deploy from the GitHub Actions UI with a custom stage or region.

 The stack provisions two Lambda functions:

 - **`api`** — the FastAPI handler, invoked by API Gateway on every request
-- **`warmer`** — a scheduled function (4am and 4pm UTC) that pre-populates the S3
-  cache so the `api` function never has to do a cold data fetch during a user request
+- **`warmer`** — runs at 4am and 4pm UTC to pre-populate the S3 cache, so the `api` function never does a cold data fetch during a user request

-An S3 bucket for the shared cache is created automatically by the stack
-(`cape-allocator-cache-<stage>-<account-id>`).
-Both functions share it via the
-`CAPE_CACHE_URL` environment variable (`s3://bucket-name`), which is wired up
-by the Serverless Framework.
+An S3 bucket for the shared cache is created automatically (`cape-allocator-cache-<stage>-<account-id>`).
+Both functions share it via the `CAPE_CACHE_URL` environment variable (`s3://bucket-name`), wired up by the Serverless Framework.

 Required GitHub repository secrets: